burhanfaheem3697/vidcore/Readme.md

-# This is a Open Source Project
- licensed by chai-aur-backend

 ---------------
 You can find all the logic explanation of all the controllers and other functionalities written in the code as notes. 📝